pypy/pypy/pypy/doc/discussion/finalizer-order.rst

 it from a finalizer.
 A finalizer runs earlier, and in topological order; care must be taken that the object might still be reachable at this point if we're clever enough.
-A destructor on the other hand runs last; nothing can be done with the object any more.
+A destructor on the other hand runs last; nothing can be done with the object any more, and the GC frees it immediately.

 Destructors
 -----------

-A destructor is an RPython ``__del__()`` method that is called directly by the GC when there is no more reference to an object.
-Intended for objects that just need to free a block of raw memory or close a file.
+A destructor is an RPython ``__del__()`` method that is called directly by the GC when it is about to free the memory.
+Intended for objects that just need to free an extra block of raw memory.

 There are restrictions on the kind of code you can put in ``__del__()``, including all other functions called by it.
 These restrictions are checked.
-In particular you cannot access fields containing GC objects;
+In particular you cannot access fields containing GC objects.
-and if you call an external C function, it must be a "safe" function (e.g. not releasing the GIL; use ``releasegil=False`` in ``rffi.llexternal()``).
+Right now you can't call any external C function either.

-If there are several objects with destructors that die during the same GC cycle, they are called in a completely random order --- but that should not matter because destructors cannot do much anyway.
+Destructors are called precisely when the GC frees the memory of the object.
+As long as the object exists (even in some finalizer queue or anywhere), its destructor is not called.

 Register_finalizer